 SHOE STORIES - Daniel’s Story – Black ‘47

-John and Catherine and I are excited to be off on such an adventure with so many of our friends, but the old people are sad and do not want to go.
-There are way more children than grown ups.
+Little Bernard and Catherine and I are excited to be off on such an adventure with so many of our friends, but the old people are sad and do not want to go.
+There are many more children than grown ups.

 Bailiff Robinson warns us that we must all stick together and do what he and his men tell us if we want to get our tickets for Canada.